tokumine/arss/README.markdown

 The economist website content is fully accessible, but the feeds they provide are still the crappy sort.

-Arss parses the entire RSS page from the economist, scrapes the links then scrapes the relevant content from the site.
+Arss parses the entire RSS page from the economist, scrapes the links then scrapes the relevant full content from the site.
+Do with it what you will...

 Usage
 -------